jessepav/lacygoill-wiki-backup/vim/highlighting.md

 ## ?

 Some  people say  that  `:syntax  on` and  `:syntax  enable`  are *in  practice* equivalent.
-They say that, because most colorscheme authors write this:
+They say that, because most color scheme authors write this:

     if exists("syntax_on")
       syntax reset